DOSull/weaving-space/README.md

 Some sketches figuring things out are in `sketches`.

+### Two talks
 An overview of the concepts assembled from the proof-of-concept _R_ code is on [this webpage](https://dosull.github.io/weaving-space/NZCS-Nov-2021/make-weave-map.html).

+Slides from a more recent talk explaining the work, extended to tiled maps (of which woven maps are a special case) is available [here](https://dosull.github.io/weaving-space/NZCS-Aug-2022/slides/).

 ## Notes
 The follow documents describe aspects of the project